 Conclusion

-Hopefully, you have learned deeply about different DVD and Blu-ray region codes and methods to make DVDs region-free.
-But if still confused, we will recommend DVDFab DVD Ripper, to convert DVD to digital file and play desired DVDs anywhere.
-This is the best program to decrypt and rip DVDs into any desired format to play on any device.
+Hopefully, you have learned deeply about different DVD region codes and methods to make DVDs region-free.
+But if still confused, we will recommend DVDFab DVD Ripper, to convert DVD to digital files and play desired DVDs anywhere.
+This is the best program to decrypt DVDs and rip them to any video format for playback on your mobile devices.